What people

 actually want

-of people want a partner who pushes back
+of people want a companion who pushes back

 people are looking for the late-night version